calypsonet/calypsonet-terminal-api-website/README.md

-# Calypsonet Terminal API website
+# Website of the Smartcard-based Ticketing Terminal APIs by the Calypso Networks Association

-Repository of the **Calypsonet Terminal APIs** website project.
+Repository of the **Ticketing Terminal APIs** website project.

-The Calypsonet Terminal API website is generated with Hugo.
+The Ticketing Terminal API website is generated with Hugo.

 ## Getting started